tommrchd/tommrchd/README.md

 ## 👋 Hey, I'm Tom

+### About me :
+IT Student, I love to learn new things

 ### Working on :
 - **Java Plugins for Minecraft Events** (private for now)
+- - Basics to be independant
 - **Symfony App** (school project)

 ### Working with :